shin71/Shivansh-Singla-UE203109-CSE-2-AI-LAB/lab_8_k_knights/readme.md

 ### eg - n=m=6,k=17 without prints takes 40 seconds to run without any optimization flag whereas it takes only 0.7 seconds on -O3 flag

 <!--### n=m=8,k=31 is unable to give any solution due to memory and time constraints so using n=m=8,k=6 without prints because there are a lot of configs-->
+### lot of configs in 8 8 6 so unable to print that many

 ### some runs with and without prints time is given at end of a run with number of configs
 <br>
 without prints